I hate change. To clarify, I hate unwanted change that comes without notice and carries pain. In my earlier years, a few…

 I realized today when I tossed those pillows on the swing that the way I’m wired hasn’t curled up and died.
 My gifts for gathering people and warming up our home so people will feel loved and welcomed.
 This is who I am.
 I just haven’t known how to be that person in a different place.

-Have you ever been going along spiritually, humbly and holily, just minding your own business, when a voice inside says, “Teacher, teach yourself!” or, in other words, “Practice what you preach.”?
+Have you ever been going along spiritually, humbly and holily, just minding your own business, when a voice inside says, “Teacher, teach yourself!” ?
 Ouch!

 I’m all for the first amendment; free speech and all.
 But what is to be done to a word that is both ambiguous and possibly hurtful?
 I’m thinking of the word old.